30 Best Christmas Traditions to Start with Your Family This Year

-Go beyond traditional cookie plates and gift exchanges and create special traditions your whole family will remember (and laugh about) all year long.
+Go above and beyond by participating in these special Christmas traditions your whole family will remember (and laugh about) all year long.

 Fuzzy socks and warm pajamas are the definitions of warm and fuzzy, so turn it into a cozy Christmas Eve tradition, like the Medau family, of Houston, Texas.
-“We started by doing the ‘open one gift on Christmas eve’ tradition but I made it our own.
+“We started by doing the ‘open one gift on Christmas Eve’ tradition but I made it our own.
 Instead of letting the kids choose a gift from under the tree, I give them a gift basket that includes PJs, movies, snacks, and their favorite drink.
 Then we all put on our Christmas jammies, turn on a movie, and snuggle on the couch together.
 It’s such a fun, low-stress way to enjoy Christmas Eve,” says mom Amanda.
-Here’s the history behind some of our favorite Christmas traditions.

 Adopt a charity

 One of the best parts of the holiday season is how it encourages us to look outward.
 To help those less fortunate and make someone else’s season a little brighter, the Patnode family, of Lakeville, Minnesota, established a giving tradition that’s been going on for three generations.
 “Every December, my parents give each grandchild a set amount of money that they are to do something charitable with, and on Christmas Day they each say how they chose to use that money,” mom Tracy says.

 Who doesn’t love some sweet treats around the holidays?
 Take your holiday baking to the next level by baking not only delicious Christmas cookies, but other holiday desserts like pecan pie, fudge, and yule log cake.
 Make your kids laugh while you bake with these hilarious Christmas jokes for kids.